jvloo/popcat-popbot/README.md

 ## Let's fight for Malaysia's Popcat world ranking 🇲🇾

-This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> with anti-spam prevention (bypass bot detection).
+This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> with anti-bot detection.

 The script accesses the PopCat's Vue app instance directly and manipulate the key variables which contributes to click counter, spam counter and API call, so to ensure that:

 1. You hit the max 800 clicks per 30s (according to the API rate limit)
-2. You won't get marked as bot
+2. You won't get marked as bot (100% works - Clear bot variable at script level)

-*‼️ MALAYSIA IS 2TH PLACE NOW ‼️ 🎉🎉*
+*‼️ MALAYSIA IS 2TH PLACE NOW ‼️ 🎉🎉 (at time of writing script)*

 <img src="https://i.imgur.com/688fQrN.png">